-Upon receipt of a report alleging Prohibited Conduct from a Complainant, the TIXO will provide written acknowledgement of receipt of the report to the Complainant, if known, and include:

-- (1) a copy of the Policy and Procedures,

-- (2) options under the resolution process, and

-- (3) notice of Rights and Responsibilities.

-The Complainant will be informed of available community and campus resources and services; Supportive Measures as specified in Section III.C of these Procedures; their right to a Support Person and the Support Person's role; their right to an Advisor and the Advisor's role; their right to file a report with law enforcement; and the University's prohibition against Retaliation.
+Upon receipt of a report alleging Prohibited Conduct from a Complainant, the TIXO will provide written acknowledgement of receipt of the report to the Complainant, if known, and include (1) a copy of the Policy and Procedures, (2) options under the resolution process, and (3) notice of Rights and Responsibilities.
+The Complainant will be informed of available community and campus resources and services; Supportive Measures as specified in Section III.
+C of these Procedures; their right to a Support Person; their right to an Advisor; their right to file a report with law enforcement; and the University's prohibition against Retaliation.